 If you to had to name your top 3 priorities for an organised pantry, what would they be?
 Mine would be that everything was easy to find, easy to access, and neat and organised.
 An organised pantry is a necessity in my kitchen, I just don't function properly if things are cluttered and messy in there!
-Can anyone relate?
-Pantry makeovers are definitely one of my favourite spaces to take on.
-Here's how we organised our holiday house pantry to achieve these 3 goals.
+And pantry makeovers are definitely one of my favourite spaces to tackle.
+Here's how I organised the pantry in our family holiday house to achieve these 3 goals.

-I mentioned in a previous post that we spent about 10 days at our family beach house over the Christmas break.
-We are so lucky to have use of this house throughout the year, and always enjoy spending our Summer holiday there with my parents.
-Nothing like an extra pair of hands for helping out with the kids!
+I mentioned in a previous post that we spent about 10 days with my parents at our family beach house over the Christmas break.
+Nothing like having two extra pairs of hands helping out with the kids!
 The house is also shared with other family members, and is hired out regularly.
-So, there are lots of families that coming and going in this house.
+So, there's lots of families coming and going.
 Which sometimes means that 'stuff' can start to build without anyone realising.
-Shared spaces and holiday homes always benefit from a quick declutter and re-organise every now and again, and it shouldn't have to be a mammoth task if it's done regularly.
+Shared spaces and holiday homes always benefit from a quick declutter and re-organise every now and again, and it shouldn't be a mammoth task if it's done regularly.

-The beach house has a nice big walk-in pantry, but with so many people using it, it tends to become a dumping ground for random items, along with a build-up of 'extra' food supplies that no-one actually uses.
-My Mum and I were pretty keen to reclaim this space as a well-functioning pantry.
-With both pairs of hands on deck (and the kids at the park with my hubby and dad!), it honestly didn't take that long - I know where I got my organising gene from. :)
+The beach house has a nice big walk-in pantry.
+But with so many people using it, it tends to become a dumping ground for random items, along with a build-up of extra food supplies that no-one actually uses.
+My Mum and I were pretty keen to create a more functional and appealing pantry.
+With the kids at the park with my hubby and dad, we got stuck in - I know where I got my organising gene from. :)

-Here's what we started with...
-This is what faces you when you open the sliding pantry door - you can see what a great big space it is, with lots of deep shelves.
+Here's what we started with - you can see what a great big space this is, with lots of deep shelves.

 Here's the corner view of the pantry that holds excess household supplies, and a whole lot of random items.